Skip to Content

 Heart attack symptoms

-When you have signs of a heart attack, it can be tempting to tell yourself that they are just minor issues or that they are not worth going to the doctor about — but these warning signs should not be dismissed.
+When you have signs of a heart attack, it can be tempting to tell yourself that they are just minor issues or that they are not worth going to the doctor for, but these warning signs should not be dismissed.
 They are your body's way of telling you to get help right away, so knowing the signs of a heart attack and taking action can be lifesaving.

 Signs of a heart attack include:

-• Chest pain (angina)
+• Chest pain

 • Chest pressure or heaviness